To ensure your Blue Bag recycling is picked up, residents should note the following guidelines:

 - Styrofoam - There is no recycling option for Styrofoam at this time.

-- Plastic Film/Bags - Grocery bags can be deposited at some local retailers such as Save-On Foods or Walmart and RDCK Depots.
+- Plastic Film/Bags - Grocery bags and soft plastics can be deposited at some local retailers such as Save-On Foods or Walmart and the RDCK Depots.

 - Juice Cartons (Tetrapaks) - Take these to the bottle depot for refund.